ADA Accommodations for Employees

 - ideas for reasonable accommodations.

 At no point in the meeting are diagnoses disclosed unless disclosure is initiated by the employee.
 The goal of the meeting is to come to an agreement, through an interactive process, on reasonable accommodations for the workplace.
 More than one meeting may be required.
-The agreement, completed on the EEO-011 form, serves as a starting point for accommodations.
-If at any point, you or your supervisor find that the accommodations are not serving the purpose adequately, you or your supervisor may request a meeting to revisit the accommodations agreement.
+The agreement, completed on the ADA-005 form, serves as a starting point for accommodations.
+If at any point, you or your supervisor find that the accommodations are not serving the purpose adequately, you or your supervisor may request a meeting to revisit

 If there is no agreement